Humboldt-WI/blog/content/research/seminar/04TopicModels.md

 Let's try to train embedding vectors for each candidate in our dataset, using his or her facebook posts as one big text document.

 **Some preparation**

 A few preparatory steps are required before the actual training: As a first step, a list of the $m$ unique words appearing in the set of documents has to be compiled.
 This is called the  vocabulary.
 Similarly, a list of of the documents is needed.
-In our case, these are the $n$ aggregated corpora of Facebook posts of every candidate and the political parties.
+In our case, these are the __n__ aggregated corpora of Facebook posts of every candidate and the political parties.

 For every training iteration, one document is sampled from the corpus and from that document, a word window or context is selected randomly.